jillesvangurp/kotlinx-serialization-extensions/README.md

 }
 ```

+## License

+All code is licensed under the [MIT License](LICENSE).

 ## Multi platform

-This is a Kotlin multi platform library that should work on most  kotlin platforms (jvm, js, ios, android, wasm, etc).
+This is a Kotlin Multiplatform library that should work on most kotlin platforms (jvm, js, ios, android, wasm, etc).